0xPolygon/polygon-docs/docs/tools/gas/polygon-gas-station.md

 - `safelow`, `standard`, `fast`, `estimatedBaseFee` are gas prices in GWei.
 You can use these prices before sending transaction off to Polygon, depending upon your needs.
 - `blockNumber` tells what was latest block mined when recommendation was made.
 - `blockTime`, in second, gives average block time of the network.
--  On Polygon PoS mainnet, it is mandatory to pass a **minimum priority fees of 30 gwei**
+-  On Polygon PoS mainnet, it is mandatory to pass a **minimum priority fees of 30 gwei**.